VictoriaMetrics/VictoriaMetrics/app/vmagent/README.md

 * If the scrape target is removed from the list of targets, then stale markers are sent for all the metrics scraped from this target.
 * Stale markers are sent for all the scraped metrics on graceful shutdown of `vmagent`.

-Prometheus staleness markers aren't sent to `-remoteWrite.url` in [stream parsing mode](#stream-parsing-mode) or if `-promscrape.noStaleMarkers` command-line is set.
+Prometheus staleness markers aren't sent to `-remoteWrite.url` if `-promscrape.noStaleMarkers` command-line flag is set.

 ## Stream parsing mode